Meromorphic vector bundles on the Fargues--Fontaine curve: Introduction

 Recall the reduction functor introduced by the first author in \cite[\S 3]{Gle22}.
 Roughly, it is an analogue in the context of $v$-sheaves of the functor that takes a formal scheme to its reduced special fiber; the reduction $X^\red$ of a $v$-stack $X$ on perfectoid spaces over $\bbF_p$ is a $v$-stack on perfect schemes over $\bbF_p$ (see also $\mathsection 2$).
 The following theorem is a reformulation of a result of Pappas--Rapoport \cite[Theorem 2.3.8]{PR21}, which in turn genealizes a result of Ansch\"utz \cite[Theorem 1.1]{Anschuetz_absFF}.
 We take a new approach. \begin{theorem}[\Cref{comparison-reduction}] We have an identification of scheme-theoretic v-stacks

 If $\calG$ is a parahoric model of $G$, then a similar statement holds for the stack of $\calG$-shtukas. \end{theorem} \begin{remark} We regard \Cref{intro:schematiccomparison} as a classicality statement.
 Ansch\"utz proves the equivalence of categories $(\Bun_G)^\red(k) \cong \ICG(k)$ for an algebraically closed field $k/\bbF_p$ using the classification of vector bundles over the Fargues--Fontaine curve \cite[Theorem 3.4]{Anschuetz_absFF}.
-Pappas--Rapoport prove this more generally using the result of Ansch\"utz and in particular rely on the $\varphi$-structure \cite[Theorem 2.3.8]{PR21}.
-We give a uniform proof and work directly with the category of v-vector bundles over $Y_{(0,\infty)}$ showing that classicality is unrelated to the $\varphi$-structure.
+Pappas--Rapoport \cite[Theorem 2.3.8]{PR21} prove this more generally using the result of Ansch\"utz and in particular rely on the $\varphi$-structure (i.e.\ descent datum along the map $Y_{(0,\infty)}\to Y_{(0,\infty)}/\varphi$).
+We give a uniform proof and work directly with the category of v-vector bundles over $Y_{(0,\infty)}$, showing that classicality is unrelated to the $\varphi$-structure.
 G\"uthge also realized this independently \cite{Gut23} (see \Cref{calV-is-a-vsheaf}). \end{remark}